kwalczak80/Speedy-cars/README.md

 - The search page where user can find a car with specific searching criteria
 - Search form "remembers" options selected by the user
 - Customized tabs showing current page name
+- Once clicked thumbinals are nicely presented on the screen (Lightbox) to allow user to view a car in details
+- Messages system to provide feedback to the user